What is a Data Platform? Definition & Why It Matters

 You don’t need to go from zero to Snowflake overnight.
 Most companies evolve in stages:

-4. Transform and model the data using dbt
+Step 4: Transform and model data

-Each step should solve a real problem, not just check a box.
-A successful data platform grows
+Each step of this process should solve a real problem, not just check a box.
+A successful data platform grows organically, driven by business needs, not buzzwords.

-Data platforms in a nutshell…
+Data Platforms in a Nutshell…

 A data platform is like building a high-performance kitchen for a gourmet chef.